davidgm3/nextjs-server-rendered-search-params/README.md

 - Automatic caching by NextJS.

 **But what if we need to know if new data is currently loading?** Simple, we can combine useTransition and useEffect as shown in the code.

+## Notes

+- In things like a search input, you should use a debounce to avoid making too many requests, as shown in the code.